caderek/react-plain/README.md

 ## Overview

-This package contains utility functions for creating React html elements, without using JSX.
+This package contains utility functions for creating React HTML elements, without using JSX.
 It wraps `React.createElement` in dedicated functions for each html tag, so you have shorter syntax and IDE suggestions.

 <a id='installation'></a>